 For Instagram and Twitter, the only additional field is adding a Location.

-Pinterest has a completely different form that needs to be filled out compared to other social networks.
+Pinterest has an entirely different form that needs to be filled out compared to other social networks.
 First, select the board you would like to post the pin to.
 Next, upload the image and add the website.
-Content can be added under description, and will appear on the right as you type.
+Content can be added under the description and will appear on the right as you type.

 Hootsuite is still allowing users to use the legacy composer for the time being.
-Simply click the drop-down arrow next to New Post and select Open Legacy Composer, as shown in the photo below.
+Click the drop-down arrow next to New Post and select Open Legacy Composer, as shown in the photo below.
 You can watch the intro video here on using the new Hootsuite Composer.